Family law

 Acknowledgment of paternity / declaration of custody

-1. copies of identification (or passport) of the father and mother and the current residential addresses of both parents;
+1. copies of the father's and mother's identity documents (or passports) and the current residential addresses of both parents;

-There are notary fees of approximately €92 for the notarization, which must be brought to the notarization appointment in cash.
-If it is necessary for the notary to translate the deed into English, the fees are approx. 118 €.
+Notary fees of approximately €92 will be incurred for the notarization, which must be brought in cash to the notarization appointment.
+If it is necessary for the notary to translate the certificate into English, the fees will be approximately €118.

 How to get to us